-The Pruett family came into south Pike in the late 1800’s.
-Thomas Pruett and family farmed and raised livestock on the rolling hills.
-Thomas’s son Georg Pruett and his son Earnest Pruett (Gary Harpole’s Grandfather) were active in the nearby Carrollton Ridge Baptist Church, which stood less than a mile northwest of the present lodge from 1906 until 1995, when a tragic fire burned the church down.
+The Pruitt family came into south Pike in the late 1800’s.
+Thomas Pruitt and family farmed and raised livestock on the rolling hills.
+Thomas’s son, Georg Pruitt, and his son, Earnest Pruitt (Gary Harpole’s Grandfather) were active in the nearby Carrollton Ridge Baptist Church, which stood less than a mile northwest of the present lodge from 1906 until 1995, when a tragic fire burned the church down.

 1995-Present – Heartland Lodge History

 Heartland Lodge (The Original Lodge) was built by in 1995.
 A second lodge (Prairie Ridge Lodge) was built in 2005.
 A third lodge (Sunset Valley Lodge) was purchased in 2014.
 Our first cabin (Heavenly View Cabin) was purchased in 2015.

 The following is by Wanda Harpole (Gary’s mother):